Decor Ideas. Project Inspiration. Expert Advice. Delivered to your inbox.

 As homemade compost is made from recycled kitchen and garden waste, it's too strong for growing seeds or bringing on young plants.
 It needs to be mixed in with other materials to make potting compost.

-Compost makes an ideal mulch but as it acts like a fertiliser leave space around soft stemmed plants as it could potentially scorch and damage them.
+Compost is ideal for mulching, but as it acts like a fertiliser leave space around soft stemmed plants as it could potentially scorch and damage them.

 The best time to use the compost is in spring as plants will be growing more actively and benefit from the nutrients as they are released from the compost.